BeyondTrust Atlas Technology Overview

 In a clustered environment, all BeyondTrust traffic originates by first talking to the master node.
 The representative console is downloaded from the master node, and authentication into the representative console takes place against the master node.
 Thus, any external authentication providers that need to be configured in your environment are done at the master node level.

 Initiating an attended support session is still done in the same method as a non-clustered environment.
-The public portal for your support site resides on the master node appliance.
+The public portal for your support site resides on the master node B Series Appliance.
 From here, a customer can choose from the representative list, enter a session key, or use issue submission.
 Session initiation always occurs through the master node and then bridges with the appropriate traffic node once the session is initiated.

 Administrators control and define how a traffic node for a representative or customer client is chosen.
 The representative and customer independently bind to their own traffic nodes.
 Each may bind additionally to the other's traffic node depending on what is occurring within the session.
 If screen sharing is initiated, then the representative binds to the traffic node that the customer client is bound to, in order to receive the traffic stream that contains the actual screen sharing information.

 Likewise, if the representative shares their screen within the session and chooses to send a file from their machine to the customer via the chat interface, then the customer client binds to the traffic node of the representative in order to receive the incoming file or to view the representative’s screen.
 When a representative transfers a session or if a session is shared between representatives, then the incoming representative binds to the traffic node of the customer in order to view the customer’s screen.
 All of this coordination between traffic nodes and clients is controlled by the master node and happens automatically in the background.

 When deploying Jump Clients in a clustered environment, the Jump Clients always communicate directly with the master node.
 For Jump Clients, the polling intervals always occur between the respective Jump Client and the master node.